equalitie/ouinet/README.md

 ### Data volume

 You need to create a volume for Ouinet to store their repositories.
-The following commands create the `ouinet-repos` volume and mount it under a BusyBox container of the same name:
+The following commands create the `ouinet-repos` volume and mount it in a convenience BusyBox container of the same name (under `/var/opt/ouinet`):

 ```
 $ sudo docker volume create ouinet-repos